-casual - occurring or brought about without design or premeditation, coming up or presenting itself 'as it chances'; In such phrases as 'casual labourer', one who does casual or occasional jobs, but has no fixed employment.
+casual - occurring or brought about without design or premeditation, coming up or presenting itself 'as it chances'; In such phrases as casual labourer, one who does casual or occasional jobs, but has no fixed employment

-variety - used as a collective to denote a number of things, qualities, etc., different or distinct in character; a varied assemblage
+variety - used as a collective to denote a number of things, qualities, etc., different or distinct in character; a varied assemblage.

-touch weekly insult (Cork phrase) - to get wages paid + (notebook 1923): 'weekly insult (wages)'.
+to touch weekly insult (Cork phrase) - to get wages paid + (notebook 1923): 'weekly insult (wages)'.

 phew - a vocal gesture expressing impatience, disgust, discomfort, or weariness + fuit (l) - it was.